Susie Bright: Career

-As a teenager in the 1970s, Susie Bright was active in the feminist, civil rights, and anti-war movements among other progressive causes.
+As a teenager in the 1970s, Susie Bright was active in the feminist, civil rights, and anti-war movements.
 She was a member of the high school underground newspaper The Red Tide and served as the plaintiff suing the Los Angeles Board of Education for the right of minors to distribute their own publications without prior censorship or approval.
 (Judgement in favor of Plaintiff).

-She was a member of the International Socialists from 1974–1976 and worked as a labor and community organizer in Los Angeles, the San Francisco Bay Area, Detroit, and Louisville, Kentucky.
+She was a member of the International Socialists from 1974 to 1976 and worked as a labor and community organizer in Los Angeles, the San Francisco Bay Area, Detroit, and Louisville, Kentucky.
 She was also one of the founding members of Teamsters for a Democratic Union, and wrote under the pseudonym Sue Daniels in both The Red Tide and Workers' Power.
 She has said "I was motivated, always, from the sting of social injustice.
 The cry of 'That isn't fair!' gets a more impulsive behavior from me than, 'I want to get off!'"

 Bright was one of the early staff members of Good Vibrations, a pioneering feminist sex toy store, working at and managing the store from 1981 to 1986.
 She trained with San Francisco Sex Information in 1981.
 She wrote Good Vibrations' first mail order catalog, the first sex toy catalog written from a women's point of a view for a female audience.
 She founded the Good Vibrations Erotic Video Library, the first feminist curation of erotic films available at the time.

 Susie Bright co-founded and edited the first women-produced sex-magazine On Our Backs, "entertainment for the adventurous lesbian," from 1984 to 1991.
 Here she began her sex advice column as "Susie Sexpert."
 She collected these columns and expanded them to publish her first book, Susie Sexpert's Lesbian Sex World in 1990.

 Bright co-edited with Jill Posener and published a portfolio of lesbian erotic photography titled Nothing but the Girl, with 30 interviews with the photographers.
 It won the Firecracker Award and the Lambda Literary Award in 1997.

 Bright founded the first women's erotica book-series Herotica and edited the first three volumes.
 She started the national bestselling The Best American Erotica series in 1993.

 From 1992 to 1994, she was the contributing editor and columnist for San Francisco Review of Books.

 Bright was the first female member of the X-Rated Critics Organization in 1986 and was voted into the XRCO Hall of Fame, 5th Estate, in 2005.